Alex Verdugo Preview, Player Props: Red Sox vs. Royals

 Alex Verdugo At The Plate

-- Among qualifying hitters in MLB, he ranks 33rd in batting average, 49th in on-base percentage, and 68th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 28th, his on-base percentage ranks 43rd, and he is 62nd in the league in slugging.

-- In 10.8% of his games this season, he has homered, and 2.5% of his trips to the plate.
+- He has hit a home run in 10.7% of his games this season, and 2.4% of his trips to the plate.

-- Verdugo has driven home a run in 37 games this season (30.8%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on two occasions..
+- Verdugo has picked up an RBI in 30.6% of his games this year, with two or more RBI in 10.7% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.